NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 11.2](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 11.3](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 11.3
+*  Added `streamOrderedAllocationIPC`.
+Demonstrates Inter Process Communication using one process per GPU for computation.
+*  Added `simpleCUBLAS_LU`.
+Demonstrates batched matrix LU decomposition using cuBLAS API `cublas<t>getrfBatched()`
+*  Updated `simpleVulkan`.
+Demonstrates use of timeline semaphore.
+*  Updated multiple samples to use pinned memory using `cudaMallocHost()`.

 ### CUDA 11.2
 *  Added `streamOrderedAllocation`.
 Demonstrates stream ordered memory allocation on a GPU using cudaMallocAsync and cudaMemPool family of APIs.